Big tobacco to take Australia packaging fight to higher court

 Analysts say plain packaging could also spread to emerging markets such as Brazil, Russia and Indonesia.

-Australia's total tobacco market revenue grew to about $10 billion in 2009, though smoking generally has been in decline.
+Australia's total tobacco market revenue grew to about $10 billion (6 billion pounds) in 2009, though smoking generally has been in decline.

 Smoking is the largest preventable cause of disease and death in the country.